Dantali0n/oCLFFT/README.md

 * lib - support library with functions and definitions
 * measurements - performance evaluation scripts as well as measured values
 * midterm - LaTeX files for the presentation at the first half of the course
+* numerical-analysis - Results and measurements to determine numerical error
 * playground - small toy examples or other experiments
 * [python](python/README.md) - python scripts to aid in visualization or measurements
 * proposal - LaTeX source for project proposal